 Refer to the reference image for the fine details.

-Congratulations you have completed the how to draw a apricot tutorial.
+Congratulations you have completed the how to draw an apricot tutorial.

-You can continue the steps outlined above to see how far you can take your drawings.
+You can continue the above steps to see how far you can take your drawings.